MUST-Deep-Learning/KnowIt/terminology.md

 Defining instances can be useful when trying to split your data based on subjects without test set leakage.

-> **IST index**: A prediction point specific 3-valued tuple where the first value indicates the instance to which the prediction point belongs, the second value indicates the slice to which the prediction point belongs, and the last value indicates the exact time step.
+> **IST index**: A prediction point specific 3-valued tuple where the first value indicates the instance to which the prediction point belongs, the second value indicates the slice to which the prediction point belongs, and the last value indicates the relative position of the prediction point within its slice.

 ---